wolberine/docs/markdown/guide/account/billing.md

 pausing a device for an extended period, you would typically first convert it to a pay-as-you-go plan, so that the paused device will only be charged the low monthly SIM base cost.

+### Device Phone Numbers

+A phone number allows you to easily send an SMS to your Hologram-connected device from any SMS-compatible device.
+Phone numbers are not necessary to deliver an SMS to your device via the Dashboard or API.

+You may purchase a phone number for a device from the device's page on the Hologram Dashboard.
+The monthly cost for the number depends on the number's country code.

+Note that the device will be able to respond to the SMS, but the response may show up as originating from a different number.
+This is a special, internal number so you should be sure to send all messages to the purchased phone number instead of the internal number.